urbanriskmap/cognicity-server/README.md

 * `NODE_ENV`: Which environment are we in.
 Environments are: development, test, staging, production (default: `development`)
 * `PORT`: Which port should the application run on (default: `8001`)
 * `REGION_CODES`: Which region codes are supported (as comma separated list) (default: `jbd,bdg,sby`)
 * `RESPONSE_TIME`: Should the server return an `X-Response-Time` header detailing the time taken to process the request.
-This is useful for both development to identify latency impact on testing and production for performance / health monitoring (default: `true`)
+This is useful for both development to identify latency impact on testing and production for performance / health monitoring (default: `false`)

 A few points to note on config: